 The Junior Forest Ranger (JFR) program is an exciting way for young people to explore their national forests and grasslands.
 The Cradle of Forestry in America heritage site is nestled in the Blue Ridge mountains and is a great place to enjoy nature education, hiking trails, and a day of family fun!
 The JFR program uses Forest Service science and practices to encourage girls and boys ages 8 to 12 to enjoy and appreciate nature.
-Programs run weekly on Thursdays between June 13 and August 8, from 10:30am to 12:00pm.
+Programs run weekly on Thursdays between June 18 and August 6, from 10:30am to 12:00pm.
 Caregivers are not required to attend but are always welcome.
+Pre-Registration is required.

 - Each Thursday Junior Foresters will investigate and explore the outdoors, learning about a range of topics from forestry, forest sciences, outdoor ethics and stewardship.